Kaltsoon/react-native-material/material/2-react-native-basics.md

 ## Exercise

 In this exercise, we will implement the first version of the rated repositories list.
 The list should contain the repository's full name, description, language, number of forks, number of stars, rating average and number of reviews.
 Luckily React Native provides a handy component for displaying a list of data, which is the [FlatList](https://reactnative.dev/docs/flatlist) component.
-Implement components _RepositoryList_ and _RepositoryItem_ in the _components_ directory's files _RepositoryList.jsx_ and _RepositoryItem.jsx_. _RepositoryList_ component should render the _FlatList_ component and _RepositoryItem_ a single item on the list (hint: use the FlatList component's [renderItem](https://reactnative.dev/docs/flatlist#renderitem) prop).
+Implement components `RepositoryList` and `RepositoryItem` in the _components_ directory's files _RepositoryList.jsx_ and _RepositoryItem.jsx_.
+The `RepositoryList` component should render the `FlatList` component and `RepositoryItem` a single item on the list (hint: use the `FlatList` component's [renderItem](https://reactnative.dev/docs/flatlist#renderitem) prop).
 Use this as the basis for the _RepositoryList.jsx_ file:

 ```javascript
 import React from 'react';